Target (ULAE 147)

 The Jasper Johns (Spring, Summer, Fall, Winter) (ULAE 238-241), 1987, set of four etchings with aquatint that Joseph K. Levene Fine Art, Ltd. is offering for sale is not only in museum quality condition but the impressions have been extensively exhibited in several museum and gallery exhibitions.
 Previously owned by the late Brooke Alexander, this Seasons Set was exhibited twice, first in 1991-1992 in Jasper Johns: The Seasons, Prints and Related Works and subsequently exhibited in 1998-1999 in The Seasons at Cornell Fine Arts Museum, Rollins College, Winter Park, Florida.

-Jasper Johns: The Seasons, Prints and Related Works by Lean Ollman, review in the LA Times
+Jasper Johns: The Seasons, Prints and Related Works by Lean Ollman, review in the LA Times, July 1, 1992">LA Times:

 When Jasper Johns first started painting in the 1950s, his subjects--targets, flags, letters and numbers--were so familiar that they were, in a way, hard to see.
 By recasting obvious cultural symbols in an unexpected guise--painted on canvas, with loaded, gestural brush strokes--Johns posed a litany of questions about sight, perception and knowledge.
 The friction of those three forces charged his work with its own peculiar energy.
 Now Johns’ work itself is so familiar that it has attained the status of a cultural icon.
 And it, too, has become difficult to see afresh, with regard to surface and meaning.
 The San Diego Museum of Art’s new exhibition, “The Seasons: Prints and Related Works,” helps out generously by providing a tight focus on technique without neglecting the symbolic import of Johns’ imagery.